pawelprazak/pulumi-kind/README.md

 In the root of the repository, run:

-- `(cd provider && go get github.com/terraform-providers/terraform-provider-xyz)`  (where `xyz` is the name of the provider - note the parenthesis to run this in a subshell)
+- `(cd provider && go get github.com/kyma-incubator/terraform-provider-kind)`  (where `kind` is the name of the provider - note the parenthesis to run this in a subshell)
 - `(cd provider && go mod download)`

 ### Build the provider: